 Not quite what you’re looking for?
 Click here to browse other options in Nove Mesto!

-If you want to be situated in one of the most beautiful neighbourhoods in Prague, be nestled in the foothills of the Prague castle and still be within easy reach of the Old Town, then Mala Strana is an excellent option for you.
+If you want to be situated in one of the most beautiful neighbourhoods in Prague, be nestled in the foothills of the Prague castle and still be within easy reach of the Old Town, then Mala Strana (Lesser Town) is an excellent option for you.
 This area is on the other side of the Vltava River from the Old Town and is a beautiful little enclave of the city.

-It is filled with gorgeous Art Nouveau architecture and is within very close reach of the Charles Bridge and the Prague Castle.
+This part of Prague is filled with gorgeous Art Nouveau architecture and is within very close reach of the Charles Bridge and the Prague Castle.

 It is an area that is popular with tourists and can have a lot of crowds, but as soon as you wander a street or two away from the river or the castle, you will be greeted with quiet streets and more locally-focused shops, pubs, cafes and restaurants.